adaamhimself/Image-Repository/README.md

 # Image Repository

 ## Summary
 This webservice was designed to store and retrieve images.
-In addition to the standard CRUD operations, the api also allows searching by keyword and photo comparison.
+In addition to the standard CRUD operations, the api also allows searching by keyword and accepts photo uploads to find the same image in storage.

 ## Routes